rippedpiracy/docs/Utilities/Misc.md

 [**DownThemAll!**](https://www.downthemall.org/) | [**DownZemAll!**](https://setvisible.github.io/DownZemAll/) - DownThemAll is a mass download manager directly built inside the Browser, whereas DownZemAll is a fork of DownThemAll with more features but a required desktop client for it to function.
 They are mostly used for site scraping (such as images).

 [**ViolentMonkey**](https://violentmonkey.github.io) | [**Tampermonkey**](https://www.tampermonkey.net) - Browser UserScript Managers, used for loading in Userscripts that work similar to Browser Extensions.
-<sub>We do not recommend using [GreaseMonkey](https://www.greasespot.net) as there is evidence it has tracked it's users, it's compatibility isn't great, and it's not very actively maintained.</sub>
+*<small>We do not recommend using [GreaseMonkey](https://www.greasespot.net) as there is evidence it has tracked it's users, it's compatibility isn't great, and it's not very actively maintained.</small>*

 [**Stylus**](https://add0n.com/stylus.html) - Browser Userstyles Manager, used for loading CSS files for customising the appearance of webpages.